 Walking an ingenious line between seriousness and satire, Do Zombies Dream of Undead Sheep? leverages the popularity of zombie culture in order to give readers a solid foundation in neuroscience.

-Timothy Verstynen is an assistant professor in the Department of Psychology and the Center for the Neural Basis of Cognition at Carnegie Mellon University.
+Timothy Verstynen is assistant professor in the Department of Psychology and at the Center for the Neural Basis of Cognition at Carnegie Mellon University.
 Bradley Voytek is assistant professor of computational cognitive science and neuroscience at the University of California, San Diego.
-They are both members of the Zombie Research Society and are preparing grant applications to research the coming zombie apocalypse.
+They are both members of the Zombie Research Society.